-- Use version 7.4 onwards for calculating nonlinear optical properties – two bugs related to symmetry were present in versions before that.
+- Use version 7.4 onwards for calculating linear and nonlinear optical properties – two bugs related to symmetry were present in versions before that.

 - Optical matrix elements are obtained from wavefunctions and thus have arbitrary phases.
 Special care is needed when calculating cross terms, e.g. epsilon_xy.

 - ch_converge.dat is a handy output to check the convergence of Coulomb-hole term of the electron self-energy with respect to emtpy bands.
 The same convergence can be accelerated by the static remainder method.

 - Best developed implementation for BSE routines with dense k-point interpolation

 - Static remainder and SAPO to ease convergences with respect to band summation.

 - Allows split-q and split-k calculaitons in plasmon-pole model. wfnmerge.x and epsmat_merge tool to collect.

 - Supports Coulomb interaction cutoff to accelerate convergence with respect to cell size, using “cell_****_truncation”